These Lessons introduce you to pronunciation systems in world languages. They build on the IPA lessons.

 |[no]||at the beginning of a word|

 The table above shows allophones of the Spanish phoneme /n/.
 Those allophones occur in different environments.
-If we broaden our understanding of these environments to account for the component features of sounds, we can come up with more general ways to understand which allophones occur in which environments.
+If we broaden our understanding of these environments to account for the component features of sounds, we can come up with more general ways to describe which allophones occur in which environments.

 |[empa'ɾis]||/n/ before a bilabial plosive|